General Policy Information

 A. In the event of damage or loss to a Department issued laptop, the person responsible shall report the damage or loss to their sergeant.
 The sergeant will thoroughly investigate the incident as outlined by Seattle Police Manual Section 9.110 - Care and Use of City Equipment and Property.
 Once a determination has been made, the Quartermaster Unit will reissue another laptop computer.

 B. Depending on the circumstances, officers may be required to pay for issued equipment that has been damaged, lost or stolen.
-Final determination of office liability will be the responsibility of the Deputy Chief of Administration.
+Final determination of office liability will be the responsibility of the Chief of Staff.